nayankela/nayankela/README.md

 ### Hi there I'm Nayan 👋

- A Full Stack Developer 🚀 from India, currently, I'm a working on Full Stack CapStone Projects at FACEPrep a Former Software Engineer at 💼Divergent Software Labs pvt. ltd, Indore(M.P.)
+ A Full Stack Developer 🚀 from India, currently, I'm a working as a Trainee Software Engineer at Infobeans a Former Software Engineer at 💼Divergent Software Labs pvt. ltd, Indore(M.P.)
 Beside's programming, I love to cook food and spent a time to meditate.

 Here are some ideas to get you started: